LeetCode Guide

 Of course, this is a shortcut.
 During your learning process, it is best to adhere to the problem constraints.
 Otherwise, in an interview, you cannot resort to these tricks in front of the interviewer.

-Common Errors in Code Submission
+Common Errors When Submitting Code

 If the submitted code fails to pass all test cases, it is considered a failed submission.
 Common reasons for failure include: